Seiberg-Witten monopoles and flat PSL(2;R)-connections: Blow up sets

 \begin{proposition} Let $M$ be an integral homology sphere.
-For a solution $(a,b)$ of \eqref{Eq_SW2Lim} denote $A:=a + b$, which is a flat $\PSL(2;\R)$-connection on $M\setminus Z$.
-Then the following holds: \begin{enumerate}[(i),itemsep=-4pt, topsep=2pt] \item $\pi^*\mathcal I$ is trivial over $M_2\setminus \hat Z_1$; \item The holonomy representation of $\pi^*A$ is abelian and non-trivial. \item The holonomy representation of $A$ is metabelian. \item The first Betti number of $M_2$ is positive. \end{enumerate} \end{proposition} \begin{proof} The first statement follows easily from the observation that $H_1(M\setminus Z_1;\, \Z)$ is freely generated by the meridians of components of $Z_1$.
+For a solution $(a,b)$ of \eqref{Eq_SW2Lim} denote $A:=a + bi$, which is a flat $\PSL(2;\R)$-connection on $M\setminus Z$.
+Then the following holds: \begin{enumerate}[(i),itemsep=-4pt, topsep=2pt] \item $\pi^*\mathcal I$ is trivial over $\hat M\setminus \hat Z_1$; \item The holonomy representation of $\pi^*A$ is abelian and non-trivial. \item The holonomy representation of $A$ is metabelian. \item The first Betti number of $\hat M$ is positive. \end{enumerate} \end{proposition} \begin{proof} The flat bundle $\cI$ corresponds to a homomorphism $\pi_1(M\setminus Z_1)\to \Z/2$, which factors through $H_1(M\setminus Z_1)$, since $\Z/2$ is abelian:

+By inspection, this coincides with~\eqref{Eq_DoubleCovHom} taking into account $\pi_1(Y)\cong \pi_1(M\setminus Z_1)$.
+Then the pull-back $\pi^*\cI$ is a flat bundle corresponding to the homomorphism